Inshou/neuro-django/readme.md

 # Django based on ruddra docker git project and Tensorflow-1.14-py3-jupyter docker image

+Tensorflow-1.14 based on ubuntu
+Ruddra Docker-django based on alpine

+apk shell command will not work use apt-get

+# RUDDRA Docker-Django instuctions:

 ## Deploy Django using Nginx, Celery, Redis and Postgresql with Docker

 A boilerplate to deploy Django with cool stuff.
 Also serves as an example project from these tutorial: